-Answer: The education system in my country went through numerous changes during the last ten years or so, and the use of technology in education is most noteworthy of them all.
-Most schools and colleges in my country have modern computer labs these days and teachers take advantages of the technology to communicate and teach students more efficiently.
+Answer: The education system in my country went through numerous changes during the last ten years or so, and the use of technology in education is the most noteworthy of them all.
+Most schools and colleges in my country have modern computer labs these days, and teachers take advantage of the technology to communicate and teach students more efficiently.

 Q. What changes do you foresee in the next 50 years in your country's education system?

 After a few decades or so, the education system in our country will go through a paradigm shift where technology will manage and administer almost everything.
-The classrooms will be remodelled, application of multimedia will be very common and many students will attend classes from their home.
-Robots and Artifical Intelligence would act as mentors and the exam system would be fully automated and computer-based, I believe.
-The government will fine parents if their offsprings do not attend classes and many people would seek for professional courses and training rather than getting traditional degrees from traditional educational institutes.
+The classrooms will be remodelled, the application of multimedia will be very common and many students will attend classes from their homes.
+Robots and Artificial Intelligence would act as mentors, and the exam system would be fully automated and computer-based, I believe.
+The government will fine parents if their offspring do not attend classes, and many people would seek professional courses and training rather than getting traditional degrees from traditional educational institutes.

 Q. What method of learning works best for most students in college in your country?

-Answer: Ummm… most college students in my country can adapt to a diverse type of learning methods.
-But I think the multimedia classes are more effective to them than the conventional way of learning from textbooks.
-Teachers as a result, often use video tutorials for lessons that the students otherwise find hard to grasps.
-This type of visual presentation of lessons have been proven out to be very effective among the young students in my country and they are being used more and more in classrooms these days.
+Answer: Ummm… most college students in my country can adapt to diverse types of learning methods.
+But I think multimedia classes are more effective for them than the conventional way of learning from textbooks.
+Teachers as a result, often use video tutorials for lessons that the students otherwise find hard to grasp.
+This type of visual presentation of lessons has been proven out to be very effective among the young students in my country, and they are being used more and more in classrooms these days.